kostasalex3/Parallel-Grayscale-with-c/README.md

-The code  improvement but it works. ill fix it in the future
+The code is in need for some improvement but it works. ill fix it in the future

 # Image Processing Project